-The hardworking herb comes in many forms, so we talked to holistic skincare expert Mariska Nicholson, who is the founder of Olive + M, an ethical and all-natural skincare line, about how to navigate the lavender oil pool.
+The hardworking herb comes in many forms, so we talked to holistic skincare expert Mariska Nicholson, who founded Olive + M, an ethical and all-natural skincare line, about how to navigate the lavender-oil pool.
 "Not all lavender is created equal," says Nicholson.
 "The kinds that can be found at many drugstores and grocery stores are made with low-grade oils that aren't pure or have been diluted with fillers and synthetic ingredients.
 Be sure to do your research."

 To determine the authenticity of an oil or company, Nicholson suggests looking at the pricing of lavender essential oils—if it's cheap, it's safe to say it's probably low-grade or diluted by production and manufacturing practices used by the company.
-"Therapeutic grade does not mean an oil is safe, pure, ingestible," warns Nicholson.
-"There is no 'FDA' of essential oils, meaning there is no regulation, process, or requirements to label or market an essential oil as 'therapeutic grade.'"
+"Therapeutic-grade does not mean an oil is safe, pure, or ingestible," warns Nicholson.
+"There is no FDA of essential oils, meaning there is no regulation, process, or requirements to label or market an essential oil as 'therapeutic-grade.'"

-Lavender (or Lavandula angustifolia) is a favorite essential oil of many for its versatility.
+Lavender is a favorite essential oil of many for its versatility.
 "It has a relaxing effect on the body, and therapeutic-grade lavender has been highly regarded for the skin," explains Nicholson.
 Read on for all the benefits of lavender oil you'll love.

 Benefits of Lavender Oil

-Studies show the inhalation of lavender has a soothing and calming effect on the nervous system, making it a great alternative for alleviating stress, anxiety, depression, and fatigue.
+Studies show that inhaling lavender has a soothing and calming effect on the nervous system, making it a great option for alleviating stress, anxiety, depression, and fatigue.

-Studies have demonstrated that inhaling lavender scent can relieve feelings of nausea or motion sickness.
+Studies have demonstrated that inhaling lavender scents can relieve feelings of nausea or motion sickness.

-Adding a few drops of lavender oil to a diffuser next to you bed at night can help relax the mind and the body and improve your overall sleep.
+Adding a few drops of lavender oil to a diffuser next to your bed at night can help relax the mind and body and improve your overall sleep.